 Leaf or needle arrangement, size, shape, and texture

-Fall color is mild; green with a little yellow or purple mixed in.
+Fall color is late in season so color change is mild; green with a little yellow, yellow-orange, or purple mixed in.

 Flower arrangement, shape, and size

-Showy, long-pointed flower clusters bloom in midsummer and last into fall, opening white, gradually changing to pink and then brown.
+Showy, long-pointed, panicle-type flower clusters bloom in midsummer and last into fall, opening white, gradually changing to pink and then brown.
+Mild fruity fragrance.
 Dried clusters can last all winter.

 Fruit, cone, nut, and seed descriptions